-The following features can be accessed through the 3 UconnectTM Phone if the feature(s) are available on your mobile service plan.
-For example, if your mobile service plan provides three-way calling, this feature can be accessed through the UconnectTM Phone.
+The following features can be accessed through the Uconnect® Phone if the feature(s) are available on your mobile service plan.
+For example, if your mobile service plan provides three-way calling, this feature can be accessed through the Uconnect® Phone.
 Check with your mobile service provider for the features that you have.

-Answer or Reject an Incoming Call - No Call Currently in Progress call, press and hold the button until you hear a single beep, indicating that the incoming call was rejected.
+Answer or Reject an Incoming Call - No Call Currently in Progress

-When you receive a call on your mobile phone, the UconnectTM Phone will interrupt the vehicle audio system, if on, and will ask if you would like to answer the call.
+When you receive a call on your mobile phone, the Uconnect® Phone will interrupt the vehicle audio system, if on, and will ask if you would like to answer the call.
 Press the button to accept the call.
-To reject the
+To reject the call, press and hold the button until you hear a single beep, indicating that the incoming call was rejected.